MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 The connector will start queueing ingestion processes to Azure Data Explorer.

 > [!NOTE]
-> If you have log connector issues, [contact support](https://github.com/Azure/kafka-sink-azure-kusto/issues).
+> If you have log connector issues, [create an issue](https://github.com/Azure/kafka-sink-azure-kusto/issues).

 ## Query and review data

+### Confirm data ingestion

 1. Wait for data to arrive in the `Storms` table.
 To confirm the transfer of data, check the row count: